• Skip to primary navigation

 A bowl of shrimp yaki udon is shown with the words Shrimp Yaki Udon and the URL www.twocloveskitchen.com.

 Yaki Udon is a wok-fried Japanese udon noodle dish with a complex, soy-based sauce, meat or seafood, and vegetables.
-Coming together in under an hour, it's a healthy, delicious dinner perfect for weeknights!
+Coming together in under an hour, this shrimp yaki udon is a healthy, delicious dinner perfect for weeknights!

 Jump to Recipe - Print Recipe